thespamster/4uxdesign/README.md

 ![](assets/img/amiresponsive.png)

-A two page site for my business '4uxdesign' including a main page and a portfolio page.
+A single page site for my business '4uxdesign' including a a portfolio page and about me modal.

 ## Technologies